 Disk forensic imaging is the process of making a bit-by-bit copy of a disk.
-Imaging can apply to anything that can be considered as a bit-stream, e.g. a physical or logical volumes, network streams, etc.
+Imaging can apply to anything that can be considered as a bit-stream, e.g. a physical or logical volume, network streams, etc.

 The most straight-forward disk imaging method is reading a disk from start to end and writing the data to a Forensics image format.
-This can be a time consuming process especially for disks with a large capacity.
+This can be a time-consuming process especially for disks with a large capacity.

 Disk imaging, on the other hand, is NOT a direct disk-to-disk method and requires an intermediary process.
 One cannot create a copy of a hard drive simply by placing a disk image file on it; the image needs to be opened and installed (restored) on the drive via the same imaging software that was used to create it.